thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

 <https://thycotic.force.com/support/s/secretserver> **UPDATE TO RELATIVE LINK**

-*\*While many Common Criteria requirements are automatically set as default through the Secret Server – Government Edition Installer, for ensuring that all of Thycotic’s security best practices are in place, the Security Hardening Configuration Settings Report can be found by navigating to the Reports \| Security Hardening tab.
-After installing Secret Server, follow the checklist on this page to ensure your environment is as secure as possible:*
+While many Common Criteria requirements are automatically set as default through the Secret Server – Government Edition Installer, for ensuring that all of Thycotic’s security best practices are in place, the Security Hardening Configuration Settings Report can be found by navigating to the **Reports \| Security Hardening** tab.
+After installing Secret Server, follow the checklist on this page to ensure your environment is as secure as possible.

 ![A screenshot of a cell phone Description generated with very high confidence](images/38e58b41f06e6ae5db7d921c43899a06.jpg)